51st Annual Commencement

-Herkimer County Community College’s 48th Commencement was held Friday, May 20 at 5 p.m. in the gymnasium of the Physical Education Building.
-There were 543 candidates for degrees and certificates including 88 who completed their degrees entirely online through the Internet Academy.
+Herkimer County Community College held its 51st annual Commencement on Friday, May 17, 2019 in the varsity gymnasium.
+There were 463 candidates for associate degrees and certificates.
+This year’s class included 63 students who completed their degrees entirely online through Herkimer College’s Internet Academy.

 Student Government President Justin D. Jones, Ilion, NY, delivered greetings to his fellow graduates.

 Student speaker Elaha Noori, of New York Mills, NY, was the selected student speaker and addressed fellow graduates and guests with her speech entitled “Women in Cybersecurity.”
 Originally from Afghanistan, Noori's message reflected on themes of facing fears and overcoming challenges.
 Noori said, “Today, I would like to call on everyone, especially to other women, to face our fears and embrace the challenges we encounter.
 This is what makes us and future generations stronger.
 If we run away from them, we run away from the opportunities for leadership that life brings to us."